chatpin/b-notes/README.md

 Mon 14 Sep 2020 08:46:29 BST

-# rusls
+# sin
+<u>simple indexed notes</u>
 ___

-> **rusls** is series of cards, each consisting of some basic command,script snippet or a useful link.
-Each card refers to some aspect of bash or vim for example, all in simple markdown format.
+> **sin** is series of notes, each consisting of either some basic command, script snippet or a useful link.
+Each note is in an easily readable format, using simple markdown, and explores some aspect of: bash, vim or note-taking itself.
 This is a living document at this point and should not be considered anything other than a very basic initial draft.

-> **rusls** is what might be described as part of a recursive project, utilising mostly baseline tools, it is a work in progress.
-The ultimate goal is for it to be a simple resource made freely available.
+> **sin** is what might be described as part of a recursive project, utilising mostly baseline tools, it is a work in progress.
+The ultimate goal is for sin to provide me with a set of tools, whilst being a simple resource that's made freely available.

 ___
-##Setup:
+## Setup

-  *  editor: Vim
+> editor: Vim

-  *  shell: Bash
+> shell: Bash

-  *  VCS: Git
+> VCS: Git

-  *  extra: ReText with the fakevim library (emulates Vim in ReText) for formatting/previewing .md files
+> extra: ReText with the fakevim library (emulates Vim in ReText) for formatting/previewing .md files